ayleray/EasyFCS/README.md

 For Windows:

-1) install first the MATLAB Runtime R2023b (version 23.2) that can be find here:
+1) install first the MATLAB Runtime R2023b (version 23.2) or R2025b (version 25.2) that can be find here:

    https://fr.mathworks.com/products/compiler/matlab-runtime.html